pavelhoral/wrensec-docs/High-Level-Roadmap.md

-This roadmap pertains to the entire Wren Security organization, and all projects we maintain.
+This roadmap pertains to the entire Wren Security organization, and covers all of the projects we maintain.

 ## Phase 0.
 Prepare Contributor Guidelines (Complete)
 The common documents for open-source projects need to be set up for both Wren Security in general, and for each project.
 This includes the Contributor Guidelines, Code of Conduct, READMEs, and others.